balub/FluxTest/README.md

 ## License

-FluxTest (the code in this repository) is licensed under the MIT license.
+Placeholdr (the code in this repository) is licensed under the MIT license.

 [MIT](https://choosealicense.com/licenses/mit/)